 R&D expenses are expensed in the periods in which they are incurred.
-External expenses consist primarily of payments to contract research organizations, outside consultants and other third parties in connection with the Company's discovery, preclinical and clinical activities, process development, manufacturing activities, regulatory and other services.
+External expenses consist primarily of payments to contract research organizations, outside consultants and other third parties in connection with the Company's research, preclinical and clinical activities, process development, manufacturing activities, regulatory and other services.
 Certain R&D external expenses are recognized based on an evaluation of the progress to completion of specific tasks using information provided to the Company by its service providers or the estimate of the level of service that has been performed at each reporting date.
-R&D expenses amounted to \$8.5 million and \$7.1 million for the three months ended March 31, 2023 and 2022, respectively.
+R&D expenses amounted to \$13.2 million and \$8.5 million for the three months ended March 31, 2024 and 2023, respectively.